Alcohol and Illegal Drugs

 Bowdoin College is committed to helping students who have questions or concerns about drugs or alcohol, and related problems.
-The Counseling Service and the Dudley Coe Health Service staff are available resources on campus.
+The Counseling Service and the Health Service staff are available resources on campus.
 In particular, the College has a relationship with a local substance abuse counselor who meets with students and assists with community education.
 Health Services and Counseling staff members will maintain the confidentiality of any student seeking help for an alcohol or drug problem.
 Confidentiality is broken only when a student is in imminent physical or psychological danger and it is necessary to provide for his or her safety.

-Ultimately, the specific alcohol regulations established by Bowdoin College are intended to honor both the rights of the individual and the standards of the community, and are designed to encourage responsible drinking and behavior by clearly stating what is expected of those who choose to consume or serve alcohol.
+Ultimately, the specific alcohol regulations established by Bowdoin College are intended to honor both the rights of the individual and the standards of the community, and are designed to encourage responsible and respectful drinking and behavior by clearly stating what is expected of those who choose to consume or serve alcohol.
 Individuals who make the personal choice to drink will be held fully accountable for their actions.
 Violators of the alcohol policy are subject to disciplinary consequences.
 Students or employees experiencing substance abuse problems may be referred to a number of college and/or area resources.

 The following pages inform students and employees about physical and medical consequences of alcohol and drug use, relevant state and federal laws, and Bowdoin’s policies and disciplinary sanctions.
 This information is published for the guidance of students and employees and to satisfy part of the requirements of the Drug-Free Schools and Communities Act Amendments of 1989, Public Law 101-226.